 - 1. Turbo Ring refers to the original version of Moxa's proprietary redundant ring protocol, which has a recovery time of under 300 ms. - 2.
-Turbo Ring V2 refers to the new generation Turbo Ring, which has a recovery time of under 20 ms. - 3.
+Turbo Ring V2 refers to the new generation Turbo Ring, which has a recovery time of under 20 ms for Fast Ethernet ports and under 50 ms for Gigabit Ethernet ports. - 3.
 Turbo Chain is a new Moxa proprietary protocol with unlimited flexibility that allows you to construct any type of redundant network topology.
-The recovery time is under 20 ms.
+The recovery time is under 20 ms for Fast Ethernet ports and under 50 ms for Gigabit Ethernet ports.
+To achieve a recovery time under 50 ms in a Gigabit Turbo Chain, we recommend using a Gigabit fiber port as Head port.